Lean Manufacturing Wastes: Muri

 One method of stopping overburden in its tracks is to set strict limits on the amount of work in progress.
 New tasks are not allowed to enter a stage in the process until an outstanding task has been completed.
 It’s important to pick the right WIP limit for each stage of your process.
 The best limit is low enough to make sure all tasks are being worked on, and high enough to keep your whole team busy at all times.

 Use explicit policies and Kanban rules to prevent forming bottlenecks and stalled work.
 In specialized teams, splitting the workflow into Swimlanes for each specialist or specialist subgroup gives you clear visibility on the workload of each team member.
 Each swimlane requires its own WIP limit.

 - Find and eliminate bottlenecks

 Bottlenecks signal that some part of your process is overburdened.
-Find your bottlenecks by visualising your process in a Kanban board and performing deep analysis over it using Cumulative flow diagram.
+Find your bottlenecks by visualizing your process in a Kanban board and performing deep analysis over it using the Cumulative flow diagram.

 - Track results

-Muri not only makes for an inefficient and wasteful process, it also hurts your team.
-Stressed, tired and overworked team members find it harder to make smart decisions, take initiative and deliver high quality work.
+Muri not only makes for an inefficient and wasteful process, but it also hurts your team.
+Stressed, tired, and overworked team members find it harder to make smart decisions, take initiative, and deliver high-quality work.
 Eliminating Muri will reduce the waste in your process and make it more efficient while raising team morale.
 Keeping overburden waste to a minimum gives your team space to breathe and consistently deliver quality results.

 Which areas of your process suffer most from Muri?
 What steps did you take to reduce it?
 Did reducing Muda and Mura also reduce Muri for your team?
 Tell us about your experience in the comments!